NSLS-II/deep-beamline-simulation/README.rst

 - It is recommended to check the status of Mongo DB using ``sudo systemctl status mongod``.
 If the status is 'dead' use ``sudo systemctl start mongod.service`` to start running Mongo DB.

 - In the deep-beamline-simulation repository, use the command ``bash start_docker.sh`` to start the docker container.
+The container will run in the background.
+To verify it is running use ``docker ps -a``.
+If you chose to shutdown the container use ``docker stop <name of container``.

 - Open the interative website http://10.10.10.10:8000/srw.